laracasts/Gilded-Rose-Kata-in-PHP/readme.md

 ## Setup

-This repository includes the initial setup for this Kata, including the specs.
-It uses the [Kahlan library](http://kahlan.readthedocs.org/en/latest/), which you might not be familiar with.
-But, don't worry, there's nothing really to learn.
-Review the specs, and you'll understand the basic syntax in less than a minute.
+This repository includes the initial setup for this Kata, including the tests.
+It uses the phpunit.
+Review the tests, and you'll understand the basic syntax in less than a minute.

 Your job is to:

 1. Refactor the monstrous code in the `GildedRose.php` class.
 2. Add a new item type, "Conjured".
-The specs for this item are commented out in the `GildedRoseSpec.php` file.

-When finished (or for help), you may review the solution by switching to the "solution" branch of this repo.
+3. Add tests for conjured

 ## Rules